-Job 39 – read and compare multiple versions
+Job 39 – search, read, and compare multiple versions of the Bible

 Job 39